iiSpectre/APK-Extraction-Script/README.md

 Open Command Prompt and execute `pip install pillow`.

 Place APKExtraction.py into the folder you'd like for it to scan.
+> _Steps below not needed with One-Click Version._

 Click on an empty space on the address bar of the folder and type `powershell`, and press enter.